nus-cs2113-AY1920S2/duke/docs/README.md

 When Duke starts, it loads the list of tasks from `data\duke.txt` if it exist.
 Likewise, upon exit, it save the task into `data\duke.txt` too.

-To run duke, run this command in terminal:
+To run Duke, run this command in terminal:

 `$ java -jar duke-0.2.jar`